cdgn-coding/gulp-deamdify/readme.md

 );
 ```

-### Note
+## Reason to be

-1. It has been created to be used with gulp-umd, which takes one file to wrap.
+1.It can be used with gulp-umd, which takes one file to wrap.

-2. It is possible to use Typescript and transpile with AMD format, then use this plugin along with gulp-umd
+2. It is possible to use Typescript and transpile with AMD format, then use this plugin along with gulp-umd to generate
-to write splited libraries or modules in a strong language like typescript, make use of imports and exports and have a
-makes-sense result in UMD format.

-These two were the main reasons why I wrote this plugin.
+good autonomous code from strong sources.

+3. Alternative to Babel's deamdify, since it can be used with Typescript or CoffeeScript

 ## Usage